Tel Aviv gay centre shooting: International reaction

-On 3 August 2009, more than 150 Jewish and LGBT people held a candlelight vigil in the Dupont Circle neighborhood of Washington, D.C., the capital of the United States.
+On August 3, 2009, more than 150 Jewish and LGBT people held a candlelight vigil in the Dupont Circle neighborhood of Washington, D.C., the capital of the United States.
 Rabbis and Jewish community leaders representing Orthodox, Conservative, and Reform congregations were among those in attendance.
 On 3 August 2009, more than 100 people held a memorial service at the San Francisco LGBT Center organized by the LGBT Alliance of the Jewish Community Federation of San Francisco, the Peninsula, Marin & Sonoma Counties and the Jewish Community Federation of the Greater East Bay.
 Rabbi Camille Shira Angel from Congregation Sha'ar Zahav, Supervisor Bevan Dufty, among others, spoke in condemnation of the violence.

-On 31 August 2009, a cousin of Nir Katz – together with the Vancouver Hillel Foundation – organized a candlelight vigil in honour of the victims at the Vancouver Art Gallery in Vancouver, British Columbia, Canada.
-The evening's service drew about 100 people and served as a rally against hate crime.
+On August 31, 2009, a cousin of Nir Katz organized a candlelight vigil with the Vancouver Hillel Foundation in honor of the victims at the Vancouver Art Gallery in Vancouver, British Columbia, Canada.
+The evening's service drew about 100 people and served as a rally against hate crimes.
 This vigil also served to mark Shloshim, which in the Jewish tradition is a service to mark the end of the 30-day mourning period following the death.
-A video recording of this vigil can be found on youtube.com under the title "Vancouver Vigil – In Memory of Nir Katz (1983–2009) Parts 1 through 5".
+A video recording of this vigil can be found on YouTube.com under the title "Vancouver Vigil – In Memory of Nir Katz (1983–2009) Parts 1 through 5".
 A separate vigil was held in Toronto.
 A rally to condemn the shootings was held in Berlin.